CenturyLinkCloud/PublicKB/ElasticBox/jenkins-elasticbox-setup.md

 ### Contacting ElasticBox Support

 We’re sorry you’re having an issue in [ElasticBox](//www.ctl.io/elasticbox/).
 Please review the [troubleshooting tips](./troubleshooting-tips.md), or contact [ElasticBox support](mailto:support@elasticbox.com) with details and screenshots where possible.

 For issues related to API calls, send the request body along with details related to the issue.

-In the case of a box error, share the box in the workspace that your organization and ElasticBox can access and attach the logs.
-Linux: SSH and locate the log at /var/log/elasticbox/elasticbox-agent.log
-Windows: RDP into the instance to locate the log at ProgramDataElasticBoxLogselasticbox-agent.log

-### Contacting ElasticBox Support

-We’re sorry you’re having an issue in [ElasticBox](//www.ctl.io/elasticbox/).
-If the above troubleshooting tips did not rectify the problem please contact [ElasticBox support](mailto:support@elasticbox.com) with details and screenshots where possible.

-For issues related to API calls, send the request body along with details related to the issue.